sabitor/md5tabsum/README.md

         log detail level: DEBUG (extended logging), TRACE (full logging) -p string
         password store command
-          init   - creates and initializes the password and creates the secret key file add    - adds a specified DBMS instance and its password to the password store update - updates the password of the specified DBMS instance in the password store delete - deletes the specified DBMS instance record from the password store
+          init   - creates and initializes the password store and creates the secret key file add    - adds a specified DBMS instance and its password to the password store update - updates the password of the specified DBMS instance in the password store delete - deletes the specified DBMS instance record from the password store